10 PR campaign examples

 Why Did It Work?

-ALS Association – ALS Ice Bucket Challenge
+2. ALS Association – ALS Ice Bucket Challenge

 The ALS Association is an NGO (non-profit organization) fighting for people diagnosed with ALS (Amyotrophic Lateral Sclerosis).
 However, besides aiming to help those who suffer from ALS, the association also knows when to start a worldwide trend.
-And one example is the ALS Ice Bucket Challenge.
+One example is the ALS Ice Bucket Challenge.
 The campaign raised over $135 million in an extremely engaging way, and according to RTI International’s report, the research spending has increased from $6.6 million in 2013 to $19 million in 2018, thanks to the funds raised through the campaign.

 The Ice Bucket Challenge implied challenging people to pour a bucket of ice water over their heads.
-If they were not willing to do that, they had to donate a specific amount of money to the ALS Association.
+If they were unwilling to do that, they had to donate a specific amount of money to the ALS Association.
 The challenge became so popular that even Bill Gates filmed himself completing it after being challenged by Mark Zuckerberg.
 The co-founder of Microsoft designed a device that helped him complete the Ice Bucket Challenge and then nominated Elon Musk, Ryan Seacrest, and Chris Anderson to enter the Ice Bucket Challenge train.

 Why Did It Work?